Tips on how to treat and prevent breakouts as the weather changes

 According to beauty experts, breakouts occur as the skin transitions from summer to the much drier fall weather because it’s working harder to regulate the skin’s moisture.
 The skin is still on summer mode producing the same moisture flow from beneath, while the outdoor cooler air dries up the skin’s surface causing dead skin layers to form.
 The result: Well, a hot mess.
 The skin’s natural oils are trapped underneath the surface causing acne.

-Dannielli Marcelino, Suddenly Slimmer’s licensed medical esthetician and certified laser technician has a few tips to share to prevent those crazy breakouts as Valley beauties transition from summer to fall:
+Dannielli Marcelino, Suddenly Slimmer’s licensed medical esthetician, and certified laser technician have a few tips to share to prevent those crazy breakouts as Valley beauties transition from summer to fall:

 1) Switch to gentler cleansing and moisturizing products.
-Products with sodium laureth sulfate listed as one of the first five ingredients might not be suitable during the skin’s transition.
+Products with Sodium laureth sulfate listed as one of the first five ingredients might not be suitable during the skin’s transition.
 The products should be nourishing and not drying.
-Same goes with products containing SD alcohol 40—that’s a no-no.
+The same goes for products containing SD alcohol 40—that’s a no-no.

 2) Change pillowcases more often!
 We don’t think about it, but bacteria and oil can build up on your pillowcase, which encourages random breakouts.
 It doesn’t hurt to change pillowcases twice a week.
 Wash them using gentle detergents, like Dreft.
 And while you’re at it, try to get 8 hours of sleep!